nguyenhung9x2020/HP-PROBOOK-4540S-HACKINTOSH/README.md

 - Mac App Store works normally
 - FN Brightness keyboard . audio ...
 - AirDrop
+- Sleep
+- HDMI, HDMI sound

 ## What don't work?
 - iService (need to call Apple)
+- Wake with usb or keyboard not work (I will fix later)

 ## What don't test?
 -  Built in Camera (Camera on device broken , i don't test it)